 How to Use the Parental Controls on a Smartphone

-Tips for limiting your child's smartphone use and reducing screen time, for both Android devices and iPhones
+Tips for limiting your child's smartphone use and reducing screen time on Android, Apple, and Samsung devices

-It’s no secret that kids love digital devices.
+It’s no secret that kids love electronic devices.

-Whether they’re playing games, texting friends, or checking out the latest viral video, they're constantly connected, leaving parents with the unenviable task of setting limits on device use to protect their children.
+Whether they’re playing games, texting friends, or checking out the latest viral video, they’re constantly connected, leaving parents with the unenviable task of setting limits on device use to protect their children from inappropriate content and excessive screen time.

 Parental controls for smartphones can help with that.
-“It just depends on how much of a helicopter parent you want to be,” says Joshua Konowe, strategic advisor for the secure communications company SyncDog.
+“It just depends on how much of a helicopter parent you want to be,” says Joshua Konowe, founder of Uppidy, a cross-platform tool for archiving, managing, and monitoring text messages.
+“All age groups are spending more time on their devices.”

 Limit Screen Time

-For Android phone users: Google's Family Link app, available for free at the Android app store, lets you create a time limit for daily usage as well as a “bedtime” period when your child is prevented from using the device.
-If your child wants more time, they can send a request to your phone.
+For Android phone users: The Family Link app also lets you create a time limit for your child’s daily usage as well as a “bedtime” period when your child is prevented from using the device.
+If your children want more time, they can send a request to your phone.

 You can even download the app onto an iPhone to monitor what a child with an Android phone is doing.
-You can't, however, use the app to set controls on the child's iPhone remotely.
+You can’t, however, use the app to set controls on the child’s iPhone remotely, other than some of the child’s Google Account settings.

-For iPhone users: To use Apple’s parental controls, you must go to the settings menu on your child's phone.
-As with Google’s Family Link app, you can then set daily time limits for gaming, entertainment, and social media apps.
-The child can once again send requests for more time to your phone.
+For iPhone users: In the Screen Time settings, you can set daily time limits for gaming, entertainment, social media, and other apps.
+The child can send requests for more time to your phone.

 You can also set up a “downtime” period, similar to Google’s “bedtime,” when your child is restricted to the apps and functions you select.